huntops-blue/huntops-blue.github.io/index.md

 ![](./images/2-28-20-5.png)

-So, we'll Export the HTTP Object (or look at `HTTP-FQbqYF2UXkZ54fXJXi.exe`) and hash and collect the metadata from that file (truncated).
+So, we'll Export the HTTP Object (or looked at `HTTP-FQbqYF2UXkZ54fXJXi.exe`) and hash and collect the metadata from that file (truncated).

 ```
 ...